xhubio/nanook-website/docs/modules/logger.md

 # LoggerInterface

-This is the interface each logger must implement to be used in xhaubiotable.
+This is the interface each logger must implement to be used in xhubiotable.

 The following loglevels exists:

-**loglevel names and the level number.**
+**Loglevel names and their level number.**

 ``` js
 {